hopegardenuk/hopegarden.uk/content/english/blog/250214-three-things.md

 In the absence of large herbivores, diversity requires humans to make low impact interventions.
 Take the case of the wooded meadow, which has both structural complexity *and* low impact land management, and they are amongst the [most biodiverse landscapes in the world](https://grwd.cc/paper-when-culture-supports-biodiversity).

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1725903800/240828-wood-meadow.jpg" alt="Wooded meadow" caption="Estonian wood meadow, immensely diverse" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1725903800/240828-wood-meadow.jpg" alt="Wooded meadow" caption="Estonian wood meadow, immensely diverse & productive" >}}

 What this means is that *humans can be a force for good*, and balanced interventions can be beneficial.